-Laptops with Windows 10 pre-installed are about to start shipping, but any Windows 7 or Windows 8 laptop you buy right now will qualify for a free upgrade straight away – it's totally up to you whether you accept the bump up, of course, but we recommend grabbing the freebie with both hands.
+Laptops with Windows 10 pre-installed are about to start shipping, but any Windows 7 or Windows 8 laptop you buy right now qualifies for a free upgrade straight away.
+It's totally up to you whether you accept the bump up, of course, but we recommend grabbing the freebie with both hands.

 Windows 10 – Should you upgrade?

 Windows 10 has landed, and comes as a free upgrade for Windows 7 and Windows 8.1 users.
 That means that each and every one of the Microsoft-powered laptops and tablets listed below will be bumped up to the new operating system without you having to part with any extra pounds.
 It’s a huge improvement over its predecessor too, with the revamped Start Menu and the addition of Cortana particularly impressive.

 However, they’re not the only major new features.
 Internet Explorer has (at last) taken a back seat, with Microsoft Edge the native Windows 10 browser.
 You should be pleased with Windows 10’s assortment of gaming features too, especially if you’re a cross-platform player.
 The new Xbox app plays a central role.
 You can now stream Xbox One games to your PC and even record your gaming sessions.